 A rise in viral videos: The last few years have seen an increase in people filming bad behavior and posting it online.
 This is all well and good until it’s your employees filming their workplace and posting it.
 While you should never give your workers reason to do this, it’s important to note that viral videos can discredit and damage your brand.
 Conversely, a restaurant may find that it has become a target of a viral video trend or prank that can cause damage, harm to employees or customers with the ambition that an influencer is looking to become famous just by recording the incident.

 Physical injuries: Slips, trips, falls, burns, and cuts are always a major security concern at restaurants — especially at fast food restaurants, where floors are often wet and kitchen staff works in a tight space with oil fryers and knives.
-According to the Bureau of Labor Statistics, fast food workers reported 6,520 slips, trips, and falls in 2020 — more than half of the slips, trips, and falls reported by the restaurant industry as a whole.
-Fast food workers also represented two thirds of all reported burns in the restaurant industry that year.
+According to the Bureau of Labor Statistics, fast food workers reported 76,700 nonfatal injuries in 2021 — more than any other type of restaurant.

 What can franchise restaurants do?